Mazandaran University of Science and Technology

 Mazandaran University of Science and Technology (MUST) is a private university in Babol, Iran.

 Mazandaran University of Science & Technology is a research university located in the city of Babol in the province of Mazandaran (Northern Iran) 15 km away from Caspian Sea.
-MUST was established in 1992 as the first private university in the country under the accreditation of the Ministry of Science, Research and Technology (Iran) by members of its founder committee.
+MUST was established in 1992 as the first private university in the country.

 It offers degrees in Mechanical Engineering, Industrial Engineering, Computer Engineering, Information Technology, Electrical Engineering, Teaching English as a Foreign Language, Civil Engineering, Biomedical Engineering, Architecture, and other subjects, as well as MBA.